-Sheba, Baby picks up where Coffy and Foxy Brown left off having Pam Grier once again start a one-woman-war against organized crime to revenge the death of a family member.
-This time her father gets gunned down after refusing to sell his loan-company to some criminals.
+The Pam Grier movie Sheba, Baby is her third blaxploitation revenge movie after Coffy and Foxy Brown.
+Pam Grier is once again a one-woman-army who starts a war against organized crime after the death of a close one.
+First her lover, then her boyfriend.
+This time her father is gunned down after he refuses to sell his loan-company to some criminals.
 After that all hell breaks loose in this PG-13 movie…

-Fighting wasn’t her strongest suit in this one.
-In a scene near the end she is walking into a steering cabin with a machine gun and instead of firing a round she gets into a fight with the steering guy and gets beaten.
-This is a girl who walks around with a Magnum and has no hesitation to shoot at all earlier in the movie using it so why act this stupid now?
+But fighting isn’t her strongest suit in this one.
+In one scene she is walking into a steering cabin with a machine gun.
+Instead of firing a round she manages to get into a fight with the steering guy.
+He has no problem hitting her so that she loses the machine gun and beats her with ease.
+Mind you that this is a woman who not only walks around with a Magnum but early on demonstrates that she doesn’t hesitate to shoot.
+So why act this stupid now?

 Stuff like this makes Sheba, Baby a lesser movie than Coffy and Foxy Brown.
 But it’s still a rather enjoyable movie that never pretends to more than what it is: a blaxploitation movie starring one of the hottest stars of the era.